HARC-PTI/HOWTO-Amazon-AWS/How-To/AWS-AMI-Packer/examples/README.md

 ## rhel-aws-packer-example-3.json

 This Packer build template examples uses a RHEL base AMI to build a temporary EC2 instance.
-After creating the instance, Packer uses a local installation of Ansible to run a local Ansible playbook on the instance through the SSH connection to the instance already established by Packer.
+After creating the instance, Packer uses a local installation of Ansible to run a local Ansible playbook remotely through the current SSH connection to the temporary instance already established by Packer.
 The Ansible playbook ([ansible.yml](extras/example-3/ansible.yml)) contains an "apache" role ([extras/example-3/roles/apache/](extras/example-3/roles/apache/)) that sets up a simple Apache httpd web server to serve a single static HTML file.

 Prior to using this example build template with Packer, you will need to take a couple actions first: